halfa/alambic/report/howtoContribFromScratch.md

 	jhbuild update latexila
 ```

-> If you have an error, just use the choice you are given.
+> If you have an error, just try the choices you are given, on by one.
 > At _hicolor-icon-theme_ for example, use choice ```1.
 Retry checkout```

 Build Latexila